 +F-531-001 Interview an Entrepreneur.
-Share what you learned from the person about starting and running a business or how they deliver excellent customer service.
-How will what you have learned through this interview change your future plans or ways of thinking about business? (based on pages 2.1 - 2.4 of manual)
+Share what you learned from the person about having an entrepreneurial mindset.
+How have they applied that mindset?
+Have they started a business?
+Are they tackling a social issue?
+How do they deliver excellent customer service?
+How will what you have learned through this interview change your future plans or ways pf thinking about entrepreneurship?
+The summary of the interview should be typed and with a maximum length of two pages (12 pt. font).
+Enter exhibit in a folder with fasteners (no slide bars).